vecna/trackmap/README.md

 And be aware of the nations and companies that can know group[*] behavior, is still good if you consider data as the new profitable treasure.

-[*]: Group mean: a nation, a region, a company, an etnicity, a city, a block in a city, and every other discrimination that can be done by metadata or user profiling.
+[*]: Group mean: a nation, a region, a company, an ethnicity, a city, a block in a city, and every other discrimination that can be accomplish by metadata analysis, social network analysis or network analysis.

 ### Theoretical elements

-In this (very first version) of the TrackMap project we want answer to the following questions:
+In this (very first version) of the Trackography project we want answer to the following questions:

   * "Is the online advertising business a potential asset to intelligence agencies ?"
   * "Are users aware of the extent to which their data and browsing habits are exposed on a daily basis?"